 Of course, you will need to be logged in to see these stats.

 Q: If I have a question, can I post a question?

 Absolutely.
 This is an open forum where you can discuss anything you want about any question.
 If you have general questions about a specific section, we ask that you go that section tab and post your question there.
 If you have general GMAT questions, you can post them on this page at the very bottom.
 You may post anonymously if you would like.
 Our staff will be available to respond to your inquiries.

 Q: Is this platform free?

 Yes, the platform is free.
 You can use it during your study process free of charge.
 You can register a username and password for free and track your answers to each of the questions.
 Certain questions and certain video explanations will require a paid GMAT Pill login to access.
-There is also a limit to the total # of questions for which you can track your response.
-Obtaining a login gives you full access.
 This login can be acquired from the signup page.

 Q: Who uses the GMAT Practice Pill Platform?

 MBA candidates from around the world use this platform to prepare for their GMAT exam.
 Keep in mind you should always use the Official Guide and GMAT prep as your number one resources.
 The GMAT Pill course and Practice Pill Platform are great resources to supplement your preparation.

 Q: Does this platform include the new question types for the new GMAT exam?